TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Properties/InlineOverrideChildTCa.rst

     Display

 :aspect:`Description`
-    This property can be used to overide certain aspects of the child TCA if that child TCA record is opened in given parent context.
-Display related TCA properties of the child table in :code:`types` and :code:`columns` section can be overriden.
+    This property can be used to override certain aspects of the child's TCA if that child record is opened inline of the given parent.
+Display related TCA properties of the child table can be overridden in :code:`types` and :code:`columns` section.

     This example overrides the crop variants in a configured fal relation: